Gambling losses, repairs, insurance: what can be deducted from taxes for 2019

 You already know that you do not have to pay federal income tax on all your income.
 What exactly should you deduct from your taxes in order to reduce your total taxable income?
 Go Banking Rates.

 You have a chance to get acquainted with the most common tax deductions available for tax year 2019.
 If you have a difficult financial life or tax situation, you can consult a certified public accountant to make sure that you do not miss additional valuable deductions.

 What is a tax deduction

 A tax deduction is an expense that you can deduct from your income before taxing it.
-Tax deductions reduce your total taxable income and therefore the total tax you must pay.
-As a rule, tax deductions are used to encourage certain actions by taxpayers, such as making contributions to a retirement account, investing in a business, or providing for dependents.
+Tax deductions reduce your total taxable income and therefore the total tax that you must pay.
+Typically, tax deductions are used to reward certain actions of taxpayers, such as making contributions to a retirement account, investing in a business, or providing for dependents.